 Building our Artist Community

-This year, a main highlight was “Women in Creative Rebellion.”
-A spoken word event celebrating and uniting women who have reinvented themselves, audience members shared their stories and their emotions over an open mic, in a room that was filled to capacity.
-Inspirational educator and writer Peggy Robles-Alvarado (pictured top-left) was particularly crucial in making the event a huge success.
+This year, a highlight was “Women in Creative Rebellion,” a spoken word event celebrating women who have reinvented themselves.
+Audience members shared their stories and their emotions over an open mic, in a room that was filled to capacity.
+Educator and writer Peggy Robles-Alvarado (center) was crucial in making the event a huge success.
+Photo courtesy of Jaime Emeric

 Past Events: Earned-Income Planning Workshop Series